airGuitarX/awesome-blog/README.md

 hugo server -D
 # start local server, ignore its cache directory and performs a full re-render of the entire site
 hugo server --disableFastRender --ignoreCache
+# This prints your effective configuration
+hugo config
 ```